wbreeze/wind_and_water/_drafts/Abandoned-Refactor.md

 **Real duplication came out.** *"The rest is metered"* was in two templates and rendered from four places. *Go to the paper* was in two screens.
-One explorer link had two different sentences written months apart, which is how I ended up rewording it to *This transaction on the Solana blockchain ledger* — a change I only made because the two were finally visible side by side.
+One explorer link had two different sentences written "months" apart, which is how I ended up rewording it to *This transaction on the Solana blockchain ledger* — a change I only made because the two were finally visible side by side.

-**And it found two defects that had nothing to do with copy.** A pre\-emptive warning gated on *has anything happened* when it meant *has this been said*, so one successful advance silenced it for the rest of a visit — including the advance that makes the next one certain to fail.
-And a failure report with no branch for a revoked delegate, which the neighbouring branch was catching and mis\-explaining: an approval that is *gone* described as an approval that is merely too small.
+**It found two defects that had nothing to do with copy.**
+- A pre\-emptive warning gated on *has anything happened* when it meant *has this been said*, so one successful advance silenced it for the rest of a visit — including the advance that makes the next one certain to fail.
+- A failure report with no branch for a revoked delegate, which the neighbouring branch was catching and mis\-explaining: an approval that is *gone* described as an approval that is merely too small.

 Plus a test that could not tell which of three branches had rendered, because all three opened with the same two words; and a negative assertion —